 A solar hot water array was installed on the roof of Nanticoke Hall during the renovation in 2011.
 The array consists of a series of glass chambers surrounding black-painted copper piping and copper flashing.
 The system provides a year-round, renewable source of heated water for the domestic hot water in this residence hall.
 In addition, the solar hot water was designed to serve as the heat source for the mechanical room in the basement of Nanticoke.

 During the Comprehensive Housing Renovation Program (CHRP), 3 residence halls were renovated and HVAC systems were upgraded to higher efficiency geothermal equipment which also makes hot water.
 Three of the residence halls have exactly the same square footage and number of beds.
 One of those, Pocomoke Hall, had a relatively new boiler and chiller system when the renovation was performed so it remained.
-The Wicomico Hall and Manokin Hall required HVAC replacement due to age and condition.
+Wicomico Hall and Manokin Hall required HVAC replacement due to age and condition.
 Geothermal systems were installed in Wicomico and Manokin, establishing a laboratory-like scenario!
 The three buildings are used in the same way, have the same number of beds, and differ only in the heating and cooling systems.
 Data has shown that the geothermal systems perform best in the extremes of weather - very hot and very cold.
-Annually, the geothermal systems use approximately 30% less energy than the traditional alternative!
-To illustrate that point, during the winter vortex in January of 2014,
+Annually, the geothermal systems use approximately 30% less energy than the traditional alternative.

 In 2010, the University System of Maryland (USM) and the Department of General Services executed three (3), twenty year Power Purchase Agreements for renewable energy.
 The projects are: